-A wildcard is a special character that let's you "fuzzy" matching on text in your Excel formulas.
+A wildcard is a special character that lets you perform "fuzzy" matching on text in your Excel formulas.
 For example, this formula:

-counts alls cells in the range B5:B11 that end with the text "combo".
+counts all cells in the range B5:B11 that end with the text "combo".
 And this formula:

 Counts all cells in A1:A100 that contain exactly 3 characters.